3 Of The Most Useful Scales To Play Over Major Chords

 (Scale Degrees 1, 2, 3, #4, 5, 6, 7)

-I love this scale.
+I love the lydian mode.
 In my opinion the #4 is one of the most beautiful notes you can play over a major chord.
 So, I’m partial to this scale.

 It should be noted though that most of the time people will eventually resolve the #4 up to the 5th scale degree since it’s a chord tone and more of an “inside” note.